-Staff members and approved adopters of the Government of Jersey explain to children and young people, their rights and responsibilities in a way that can be easily understood.
-The United Nations Convention on the Rights of the Child is available in child friendly language and format.
+Staff members employed by the service, and approved foster carers of the Government of Jersey, explain to children and young people their rights and responsibilities in a way that can be understood.
+The United Nations Convention on the Rights of the Child is available in child friendly language.
 The Children's Commissioner's guidance is always adhered to in this respect.